kindness, empathy, steadiness, dedication to the path

-Robert has a Masters degree in Psychiatric Social Work and is a skillful life coach and group facilitator.
-He works professionally in the field and strives to integrate a working life in the world with a love of yoga and meditation and the responsibilities of being a householder, husband and father.
+Robert has a Masters degree in Psychiatric Social Work and is a skilfull counsellor and group facilitator.
+He strives to integrate a working life in the world with a love of yoga and meditation and the responsibilities of being a householder, husband and father.
 This is the challenge many face today, spiritualising day to day life.

 Mandy has been studying and practicing yoga since 1990 when she was twenty years old in both India and Australia.
 She has taught yoga for over twenty years in Perth, India, and on international retreats.

 Over this time she has had the great privilege of travelling to India many times for extended periods studying directly with teachers and masters of yoga including current mentors AG and Indra Mohan of the Svastha Yoga and Ayurveda Academy, Chennai, and teachers within the Sivananda (Divine Life Society) tradition.
 Mandy has been a resident in the ashrams and spiritual centres in India, and these experiences have helped shape her spiritually focussed approach to yoga.